About

 SOME KEY MOMENTS SO FAR

-Sixteen years old – When I realised my geography text-book was far less interesting than the shadows falling on it, through the leaves outside my bedroom window.
-Nineteen years old – when six months worth of films were stolen on a bus in Tanzania; my records of trying to teach English, make friends, and still my spinning young mind long enough to comprehend this beguiling place.
-Twenty one years old – when my students days, turned into weeks, turned into months spent in the parallel time zone that is the colour darkroom …and on through early jobs shooting babies, formative photos almost missed, the crucial validation of getting paid to make pictures …endless joys, frustrations and compromises …and onto the most important moment yet …29 years old – when my camera helped me to say goodbye to my wonderful dad, and to share our story of love and loss.
+Sixteen years old – When I noticed that I was more interested in the shadows falling on my text book, through the leaves outside my bedroom window, than revising.
+Nineteen years old – when six months worth of film rolls were stolen on a bus in Tanzania; my records of trying to teach English, make friends, and still my spinning young mind long enough to comprehend this beguiling place.
+Twenty one years old – when my students days turned into weeks and months spent in the parallel time zone that is the colour darkroom.
+Mid 20s – shooting babies, formative photos almost missed, the crucial validation of getting paid to make pictures … and onwards through endless joys, frustrations and compromises … to my most important moment … 29 years old – when my camera helped me to say goodbye to my wonderful dad, and to share our story of love and loss.

 EXHIBITIONS

-*UPCOMING* Festival of Neighbourhood, Royal Festival Hall, Spirit Level Gallery, London.
-May 31st to Sept 30th 2013
+Lambeth Treasures – Royal Festival Hall, Spirit Level Gallery, London 2013

 Fugitive Images, with Photomonth – Haggerston Estate, London 2012